mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 After refreshing the page, you should see the thumb looking identical to the design now.

 The code above creates a custom component with all the classes and props necessary to serve as the thumb.
-Because we want to have additional dot inside the thumb, we needed to add new element in the markup of the thumb: a `<span>`.
+Since we want to have an additional dot inside the thumb, we need to add new element in the markup of the thumb: a `<span>`.
 Note that after the thumb, we are still rendering the `children` passed via props.
 This is important because the `children` in this case contain a hidden `<input>` element, that makes the thumb accessible.